45+ EPIC Free Things to Do in NYC From a Local New Yorker (Plus Travel Tips)

 Standing at 150 ft high, this is one of the most unique structures to find in New York City.
 While you can no longer climb to the top of the Vessel, you can still enjoy visiting this attraction for free at the ground-level base with no reservation.

-The Vessel is also a really fun place to take pictures as well!
 For free ground access, head there between Monday through Saturday from 10 AM- 8 PM and Sunday from 11 AM – 7 PM.

 Vessel NYC free things to do